Prostate Cancer Signs & Symptoms

 In the earlier stages of prostate cancer, symptoms are rare.
 That means annual physical and screening tests starting by age 60 are very important.

 As prostate cancer progresses, there can be symptoms.
 If you notice any of the following, it's important to visit your primary care provider.

 - frequent urination or more frequent urination at night

 - difficulty emptying the bladder; retaining urine after voiding

 - a weak stream of urine or interruptions in the flow of urine

 - pain in your pelvic, back, or hips that persists over time

 - pain with ejaculation

-Other common conditions, like benign prostatic hypertrophy or BPH, prostatitis, or a urinary tract infection, can cause similar symptoms.
-Factors like getting older, smoking, heart disease, or diabetes can contribute to erectile dysfunction.
+There are other non-cancerous conditions that can lead to an elevated PSA or similar symptoms.
+The doctor will help rule out or confirm prostate cancer by determining if there is another condition such as benign prostatic hypertrophy or BPH, prostatitis, or a urinary tract infection.
 The only way to determine whether your symptoms are caused by prostate cancer or another condition is to visit with your doctor, who may order lab or imaging tests to identify the underlying cause.